SWIFTSIM/emulator/docs/source/swift_io/design.rst

     parameter_transforms = {"SNII_energy_fraction_n_0_H_p_cm3": lambda x: 10.0 ** x}

-In this case it is important that your `parameter_names` are identical to what they are names in the SWIFT parameter file.
-The parameter file is a `.yml` file so the individual parameters should be names in that format.
+In this case it is important that your `parameter_names` are identical to the names in the SWIFT parameter file.
+The parameter file is a `.yml` file so the individual parameters should be named in that format.

 In this case the fourth parameter, `EAGLEFeedback:SNII_energy_fraction_n_0_H_p_cm3`